fahek/water-pump-controller-tto5/README.md

 The warning and timeout periods are stored in a register of five bits each.
 For the default time scaling, the most significant bit is for 128s, the LSB is for 8s.
 With that the periods can be selcted from 8s to 248s (approx 4 minutes) in steps of 8s.
-It is also possible to configure a scaling factor for the warning and timeout periods, independant from changing the clock signal which would also affect the pitch and sequence of the buzzer signal.
+It is also possible to configure a scaling factor for the warning and timeout periods, independant from changing the clock signal.
+Changin the clock would also affect the pitch and sequence of the buzzer signal.

-Five of the I/O pins are used as data pins, fed into these registers.
+Five of the I/O pins are used as data pins fed into these registers.
 The other three pins are used to store the data to the respective register.
 These are input/output pins.
 After a reset, these pins are read and stored in a flip-flop each.
 If an input is high the related register is read from the external configuration, otherwise the default value is kept.
 If the configuration should be read from the external configuration, the I/O pins are set as a high output one by one bringing the data inputs to a high state as configured for each value.
 The configurations should be combined using diodes (and maybe pull-down resistors).
-In the drawing resistors are used instead (diodes not yet available in Wokwi).
+In the [Wokwi drawing](https://wokwi.com/projects/380005495431181313) this project is based on resistors are used instead (diodes not yet available in Wokwi).

 If the timeout period is less or equal to the warning period, the warning is activated at the same time as the timeout, effectively skipping the warning period.